 Here we provide you with some of the practical details of your expedition.
-You may also be interested in looking at the ‘Why Volunteer With Us’ page for a broader overview of our expedition programme, and the vision that guides it.
+You may also be interested in looking at the ‘Why Volunteer With Us’ page for a more detail on what sets our voluteer experince apart from others.

-For our diving based expeditions, we recommend a stay of at least four weeks.
-It allows time to develop your diving skills, to absorb all the necessary information regarding the science training, and most importantly, to really get to know the island and develop the understanding of the difference your contribution makes.
+For our diving based expeditions, we require a minimum stay of at least four weeks.
+It allows time to develop proficient skills, to absorb all the necessary information regarding the science training, and most importantly, to really get to know the island, the people and to see for yourself the difference your contribution makes.

 The other possibility available to you is to join us for a purely ‘land-based’ expedition where you contribute only to our community engagement projects.
 More information on what you may be involved with can be found here.
 In this case our minimum required stay is only two weeks.